 - Proof of finances – bank statement, stocks, property.

 - A formal letter of invitation (written by you as the F-1 student or J-1 exchange visitor) indicating the specific reason for the visit (e.g., graduation, wedding, illness, birth of a child).
 The letter should include information about the purpose of travel and planned itinerary or schedule.
 It may also include information about your U.S. immigration status as an F-1 student or J-1 exchange visitor.
 If you are inviting family members to attend your graduation ceremony, you can also request a special letter of invitation from the University of Michigan.
 Please refer to Preparing for Commencement: International Students for details.
-Please allow up to four weeks to receive the letter.
+Note: it can take up to two business days for the University to process a letter of invitation.
+The Letter of Invitation will be emailed to the graduate, who can then forward it to her or his parents for use in documenting their visa request.

 For more information about B-1/B-2 visa denials, refer to the U.S. Department of State Visitor Visas.